sarasartori-cybersec/GRC-IAM-Portfolio/01-Influencer-Identity-Framework/Project-Summary.md

 4. **Governance:** Continuous monitoring and policy enforcement.

 ## My Commitment
 This repository is a living body of work.
-It represents a promise to stay ahead of the threat landscape by protecting digital creators from the existing anf future identity and AI threats.
+It represents my commitment to stay ahead of the threat landscape by protecting digital creators from the existing and future identity and AI threats.